about The Work

 This has always been less about 'art' than a kind of visual literacy, or something the Germans might call a Weltanschauung.
 The roots of my work borrow from science, philosophy, art and culture, connecting and interweaving them to offer 'other' perspectives on our seeing ways.

 My interest lies mainly in connecting visual languages that tend to operate autonomously.
-Over these last years I've watched a tendency for us to define what we see in isolation, believing it to be more about the obvious than the hidden influences among us all.
+Over these last years I've watched a tendency for us to define what we see in isolation, believing it to be more about our beliefs than the hidden influences shaping them.
 Uncovering these perceptions (which is a slow and persistent process) may sometimes delight or even disturb, but for me, this approach has always been met with a considered eye.
 We are all creatures of our own patterns and biases, and sometimes we forget that to pierce into them requires a spirit of poise and patience.
-It's the lifeblood of thought that forms the metaphors of our cultural languages and evolutions.
-We use these everyday expressions in a fantastic number of ways to make sense of the complexities around us.
-But to navigate them well requires some ability to read the influences and motivations around us.
+It's the lifeblood of thought that fuels our cultural evolutions and the languages they produce.
+Everyday we use these expressions (or art) in a fantastic number of ways to make sense of the complexities around us.
+But to truly read them requires some ability to uncover the influences and motivations that drive them.
 This forms the backbone of creative thought, and it is also part of the three questions that are central to my practice — how does our language work, what does it do to help or hinder our cultures, and the question we seldom engage our senses with, why?
 Although the answers remain varied and complex, the point is to push beyond the immediate impressions that can recklessly define them.
 So when it comes to this world and our living patterns in it, do we have any option but to explore them through the wonder and folly 'of other'?

 Assembling each of these degrees over the course of more than a year — over 15 years — has been a difficult labour of love, self-financed with thousands of hours of work and using casts and crews numbering in hundreds.
 Countless people (over 500) were commissioned along the way, while countless more images and attempts were discarded in its wake.
 In a landscape that has become immersed in image, my hope is to offer a deeper literacy into the roots and efforts that shape how we see.
 The goal is not to produce an ever-greater volume of work, but to consider the ongoing steps in them with a greater lucidity.
 In his epic Essays written centuries ago, Michel de Montaigne used a similar approach to contemplate deeply about 'how to live'.
 The mental maps and mirrors presented here simply wonder on 'how to see' ourselves within them.